AriFordsham/GHCWiki/supercompilation.md

 Later

-- Faster representation for memo table; a finite map driven by the head function
 - Use idUnfolding and a bitmap for letrec/toplevel things instead of traversing the binds list.
 - Using lazy substitutions
 - Case-of-case duplication